A Mighty Girl's top picks of picture books about girls who love to dance!

 Ruby Rose dances wherever she goes — she even belly-dances while she brushes her teeth!
 At school, her dancing can get a bit disruptive: her pirouettes and arabesques in art class splatter paint everywhere, and when she enlists her classmates in a line dance, things get completely out of hand.
 When her teacher finally gets her to sit still, Ruby is horrified to hear that there is no time for dancing at school...but an accident makes sure that the whole class, including the teacher, gets moving anyway.
 Full of silly humor and exaggerated fun, dance-loving kids will love trying to predict how Ruby Rose's bursts of movement will affect her prim and proper classroom.

 Zombelina's love of dance is appreciated by her friends and family — but when she joins a ballet class for real girls, a bout of stage fright leaves her onstage moaning and staggering like, well, a zombie... and scares away most of the audience.
 Those who are left, though, are the ones who appreciate exactly who Zombelina is.
 This lovely story of family — with just a hint of spooky atmosphere — is sure to please!
-Fans of Zombelina will also want to check out Vampirina Ballerina, which features a dance-loving vampire and is suitable for age 4 to 8.
+Fans of Zombelina will also want to check out Vampirina Ballerina for ages 4 to 8, which features a dance-loving vampire.

 When a 450 lb. alligator shows up at the ballet barre one day, Mrs. Iraina and her students don't know what to say.
 Fortunately, it appears that the alligator is genuinely interested in dancing, and since they can't remove her — would YOU try to kick her out? — they decide to call her Tanya and work her natural talents and wild-swinging tale into the choreography for their recital dance.
 When the recital is done, Tanya disappears...but a little while later, a map appears inviting Mrs. Iraina's class to a very special recital that Tanya has arranged just for them!
 Larger than life and full of laughs, this book celebrates, acceptance, quick thinking, and recognizing passion wherever it may lie.